 …suppress your airgun if the noise causes problems

-Do everything you can to keep your neighbours happy and if that means getting a silencer for your somewhat excitable Air Rifle then just do it.
-Your neighbours will appreciate it, their pets will appreciate it and because they won’t be hassling you about the noise all the time, you’ll end up appreciating it also.
+Do everything you can to keep your neighbors happy and if that means getting a silencer for your somewhat excitable Air Rifle then just do it.
+Your neighbors will appreciate it, their pets will appreciate it and because they won’t be hassling you about the noise all the time, you’ll end up appreciating it also.

 …ensure everyone remains behind the shooter